makintosz/hybrid-evo-gradient-training/README.md

 Chromosomes store weights of each layer of the network with previously defined settings.
-Architecture is shaped by using 0 weights values in some share of networks connections (0.5 by default).
+Architecture is shaped by using 0 weights values in some share of network's connections (0.5 by default).
-Such zeros are not changed during mutation or gradient descent step.
+Such zeros are not changed during mutation or gradient descent step, they can only be crossovered between different chromosomes.